Ada-Developers-Academy/independent-ai-topics/02-prompting-101/improving-chatGPTs-responses.md

 Especially when you need the output formatted a particular way or in a way that is difficult to describe, we can improve an AI Tool’s response by including examples (called “Shots” when talking about prompt engineering) of what it is that we want the AI tool to do.
 When we include a single example, this is called “Single Shot” prompting, and when we give it 2 or more examples it gets called “Few Shot” prompting.

+We're going to look at a prompt that's different from others we've seen – this time we're not going to include any instructions telling the generative AI what it should do.
 Let's say that we moderate a forum and want to categorize feedback from our users.
 We're going start from a zero-shot prompt and iterate on it until we have a few-shot prompt.
 For our example, we have a list of feedback like:

 > Feedback 1: I love this site but I can’t log in on iPhone!
 > Feedback 2: The custom icons are so cute.